 So you should feel comfortable while getting down.
 Ideally, the builders should provide the fire fighting gadget – water sprinklers in individuals flat too so that in case there is fire, it is arrested by sprinkler burst.

-But very few builders are committed to such precautionary measures as they understand importance of safety.
-Others limit their scope only in the common areas like lift lobbies and foyers.
+But very few builders are committed to such precautionary measures as they understand the importance of safety.
+Others limit their scope only in common areas like lift lobbies and foyers.

 It is a general opinion that one should buy property from big, reputed developers as their schemes & construction quality is superior.
 Someway, buyers feel more reliable on them and are willing to pay more expecting superiority, timely possession, transparency etc.